ZLHysong/zlh-random/time/allTime.md

 09:30 |  Start  | Day
 09:30 |  Start  | Timesheet
 10:00 |  Finish | Timesheet
+10:00 |  Start  | Working on LKI Site for Launch
+10:00 |  Finish | Working on LKI Site for Launch
+10:00 |  Finish | Day

 # Pay Period 2018-08-16 to 2018-09-01